-- A. Collect samples for field analysis of high explosives every 1 meter or in locations of obvious soil staining. - B. Compare the field results with the high explosives soil cleanup levels identified in the CMI. - C. For hotspots that fail the soil cleanup levels for high explosives, excavate the soil within a one meter radius of the hotspot using excavator or hand digging to a depth of 6 inches.
-Stockpile the soil on plastic and cover with plastic at the end of the day. - D. Resample the surface soil of the hotspot and analyze for high explosives using field methods. - E. If field analytical results indicate attainment of the soil cleanup levels along entire length of excavated trough, collect three confirmatory samples along length of excavation for LANL laboratory analysis, approximately evenly spaced (or in the location where additional soil was removed) and submit to approved Laboratory agency for HE, metals, VOCs, SVOCs, and uranium analyses.
+- A. Collect samples for field analysis of high explosives (LANL ER-SOP 10.06) every 2 meters or in locations of obvious soil staining. - B. Compare the field results with the high explosives soil cleanup levels identified in the CMI. - C. For hotspots that fail the soil cleanup levels for high explosives, excavate the soil within a one meter radius of the hotspot using excavator or hand digging.
+Stockpile the soil on plastic and cover with plastic at the end of the day. - D. Resample the surface soil of the hotspot and analyze for high explosives using field methods. - E. If field analytical results indicate attainment of the soil cleanup levels along entire length of excavated trough, collect three confirmatory samples along length of excavation for LANL laboratory analysis, approximately evenly spaced and submit to approved Laboratory agency for metals and high explosives analysis.
 (See LANL soil sample collection, handling, and transportation QPs and SOPs).
 If soil cleanup levels are not attained, repeat steps C and D.